March 1977 – Winter Quarter – College of Nursing

-The final few weeks in nursing school have been so busy between clinicals, sending out resumes, and interviewing for jobs.
-My first job choice was to work in home care because that was my favorite quarter.
+The final few weeks in nursing school have flown by with work in the Intensive Care Unit, sending out resumes, and interviewing for jobs.
+I wanted to work in home care because that was my favorite quarter.
 I met with the director of nursing at the county board of health where I had my clinical last fall.
 She said they would be very interested in having me work for them after I gain at least one year of experience on a medical or surgical hospital floor.
 Because it is such an independent position alone in the patient’s home, they do not hire new graduates.

-I also interviewed on a medical unit for evening shift at University Hospital where I have had many of my clinical sites.
-My third interview was at a 300 bed community hospital located downtown in a low income neighborhood.
-The head nurse on the diabetes unit seems very friendly, efficient, and has developed an impressive diabetes program.
+I also interviewed to work evening shift on a medical unit at University Hospital and at a 300-bed community hospital downtown in a low-income neighborhood.
+The head nurse on the diabetes unit seemed friendly and efficient as she described their impressive program.

-I was offered both hospital positions, so after praying about it, the Lord gave me peace about accepting the evening shift position on the diabetes unit.
-Since I am rather weary of the huge 1000 bed busy University Hospital, I am ready for a smaller quieter place.
-I hope the hours will be a good fit for me since I am not a morning person.
-Like all hospital nurses, I am required to work every other weekend and every other holiday.
-I will be able to attend morning worship at church every Sunday, but I am sorry I will miss every other evening worship and most prayer meetings on Wednesday nights.
+Both hospitals offered me positions.
+After praying about it, the Lord gave me peace about accepting the evening shift position on the diabetes unit.
+Since I am weary of the huge busy University Hospital, I am ready for a smaller quieter place.
+I hope the evening shift will be a good fit for me since I am not a morning person.
+Like all hospital nurses, they require me to work every other weekend and every other holiday.
+I will be able to attend morning worship at church every Sunday, but I will miss every other evening worship and most prayer meetings on Wednesday nights.
 After I have some experience, I hope the Lord opens the door for me to work more regular hours.

-My graduation was held inside at the 10,000 seat basketball arena.
-The graduates sat in rows on the basketball floor while our families and friends sat in the stands.
-It was a happy thrilling moment when they asked the 20 of us in the College of Nursing to approach the table where we were each handed our degree!
-I was so thankful all my family could attend!
-We had a nice dinner afterward and I showed them the hospital where I will be working.
+My graduation was held in the 10,000 seat basketball arena.
+The graduates sat in chairs on the basketball floor while our families and friends sat in the stands.
+What a happy thrilling moment when they asked the 20 of us in the College of Nursing to approach the table to receive our diplomas.
+After my family and I ate a nice dinner, I showed them the hospital where I will be working.

 My first pastor always taught us to record the number of gospel tracts we handed out and the books we read on the home Bible study program.
-As I was rereading my college journals, I was curious to total them.
-I was totally amazed that by God’s grace, He allowed me to hand out 2381 gospel tracts on campus and read 45 books in the home Bible study program during the four years I was also studying nursing.
-It was such a privilege to meet students from all over the world!
-I am so thankful I was taught early in my Christian life to always put God first (Matthew 6:33) and to be “redeeming the time, because the days are evil.”
-Ephesians 5:16
+As I reread my college journals, I decided to total them.
+Totally amazed by God’s grace, He allowed me to hand out 2381 gospel tracts on campus and read 45 books in the home Bible study program during the four years I also studied nursing.
+What a privilege to meet students from all over the world.
+I thank Him for those who taught me early in my Christian life to always put God first (Matthew 6:33) and to be “redeeming the time because the days are evil.”
+Ephesians 5:16 (KJV)